The Media Elite

-The Media Elite: America's New Powerbrokers is a non-fiction book written by Samuel Robert Lichter, Stanley Rothman, and Linda Lichter, published in 1986.
+The Media Elite: America's New Powerbrokers is a non-fiction book written by S. Robert Lichter, Stanley Rothman, and Linda S. Lichter, published in 1986.
 It details a social scientific study of the ideological commitments of 'elite' journalists in the United States, and the consequences of those commitments on both the reporting itself and on its reception by the public.
 The book states that because of the political opinions of journalists, the elite media has a liberal media bias.

 One of the stated aims of the books is to comprehend social changes in elite rule in the USA in continuation to the famous study of C W Mills, titled The Power Elites.
 The book progresses from the idea that few people of similar social backgrounds and family ties hold the command positions or key positions in the power structure.
 The Power Elites control top positions in the corporate, federal government, and military organisations.
 The Media Elite are emerging due to the expansion of national media networks and they are challenging the traditional elites of the American society.